 You should educate yourself on which commonly-delayed symptoms to be aware of.
 If you start experiencing pain weeks or months after an accident, do not wait to see a doctor.
 Delaying a physical exam may end up costing you your insurance compensation or the prolonging of legal matters.

 Here, we explain some of the injuries that can result from minor car accidents.

-Any unexpected jolt from a sudden stop or impact can overextend the small muscles, tendons, and ligaments that make up the cervical vertebrae.
-These neck muscles and tissues can be especially sensitive to an accident, resulting in misalignment of the spine.
-This and the subsequent swelling from tears and strains can cause pressure on nerves.
+Any unexpected jolt from a sudden stop or impact can overextend the small muscles, tendons, and ligaments that make up the cervical vertebrae, resulting in whiplash.
+Likewise, these neck muscles and tissues can be especially sensitive to an accident, resulting in misalignment of the spine.
+This and later swelling from tears and strains can cause pressure on nerves.
 Pain and stiffness in the neck and shoulder may stem from these physical issues.
 Headaches emanating from the base of the skull are likely to occur as well.

 Even though an accident seems to have been mild, it is never a good idea to assume there are no physical repercussions.
 The body utilizes adrenaline and shock to delay reactions to physical trauma.
 It is important to follow through as thoroughly as possible to provide thorough evidence for an insurance claim or personal injury lawsuit:

 - Discuss the necessity of radiographs with your physician.